Grub Control & Treatment With Nematodes

 - Manages White Grub larval infestations in your lawn.

 Nematode Grub Management manages infestations of white grubs primarily caused by the European Chafer Beetle or Japanese Beetle (June Bug).
-This treatment can be purchased separately when insect problems are detected or suspected, however they are best used as a preventative!
-Grub Management is always a separate service with most companies including LawnSavers but can be included with either of our lawn care packages, and we will further discount the service for you with your program loyalty discount!
+This grub treatment can be purchased separately when insect problems are detected or suspected, however they are best used as a preventative!
+Grub treatment is always a separate service with most companiesn including LawnSaversn but can be included with either of our lawn care packages, and we will further discount the service for you with your program loyalty discount!
 If you’re looking for a grub control company in Toronto, you’ve come to the right place.